We currently offer hoop classes at three venues.

 Westmorland CrossFit is a gym in Kendal town centre.
 It is walking distance from the main shops and there is free parking on site for gym customers but please note that spaces are limited.
 Enter from Aynam Rd near The Tap.

-There is a adults' group classes in the evening on Wednesdays at 19.30.
+There is an intermediate-level adult group class on Wednesdays at 19.10.
 There is also a Tuesday morning parent+child class at 09:30.
-One-to-one and Doubles lessons are available at other times by arrangement.

-To ensure your health and safety, group class sizes are restricted, and so class places must be booked and paid for in advance.
+To ensure your health, safety, and enjoyment, group class sizes are small.
 Please do not just turn up without warning, please book a place in advance by emailing Debora at firstname.lastname@example.org.

 If you are unable to attend a booked class after all, please cancel at least 48 hours before the class so that there is some time for someone else to book and enjoy the class.
 You can cancel by emailing email@example.com.
 If you cancel less than 48 hours before the class, you will be expected to pay for your booked place.

 There are some medical conditions that would exclude a person from aerial hoop classes.
 These are mostly the same as those that would exclude a person from any form of vigorous exercise.
-You can read about them on the Physical Activity Readiness Questionnaires (PAR-Q).
-Everyone will be required to fill in and sign this form before their first lesson, so please read it before you come just in case.
+They are mentioned on the Physical Activity Readiness Questionnaire (PAR-Q) that you will be required to fill in and sign before your first lesson.
+So please read it before you come just in case (green button below).
 This form is for your own safety.